 Allison received her master's degree in Business Administration from The MIT Sloan School of Management and her Bachelor of Arts in East Asian Studies from Wesleyan University.

 Jamiah E. Hargins’ career goal is to connect people to each other.
-Serving as a Senior Recruitment Manager, he executes strategic recruitment engagements focused around the education and non-profit areas.
+As a Search Consultant, he executes strategic recruitment engagements focused around the education and non-profit areas.
 See more

 Previously Jamiah served as Associate Director of Recruitment and Selection for The Broad Center, where he executed upon a nationwide search for mid-career professionals transitioning to the education sector.
 He also owns and operates a startup called Wing, which helps singles meet each other more naturally.
 Previously, he served as Director of Casa do Caminho, a social enterprise in Rio de Janeiro, leading all management aspects of the business.
 Jamiah earned his M.P.A. from Columbia University School of International and Public Affairs, and his B.A. from the University of Chicago.

 In his free time, Jamiah enjoys reading philosophy texts and is an active member of the racquetball community.